Intelligence

 We have shown that expanding intelligence is a mechanistic process, and that it is possible to build AGI using the same techniques that have augmented humanity’s collective intelligence.

-And yet, people do not intuitively have the feeling that AI is “intelligent,” or anything other than a tool.
+And yet, many people do not intuitively have the feeling that AI is “intelligent,” or anything other than a tool.
 Though AIs are increasingly autonomous, able to navigate environments, “think” chains of thought, and master language which enables “general” performance across many domains, public perception writes these off as mere components of intelligence, suggesting that AI is missing something that would make it the “real thing.”
 Many reject the existential risks of AI because of the intuition that AI is missing a fundamental component of intelligence.

 This section explores whether there is in fact a missing component of intelligence that we cannot automate, and that will therefore impede AGI.
 We argue against the existence of a missing component, showing that the historical tendency has been to shift the goalposts around the definition of intelligence every time AI is able to perform a novel task.
 We also consider broader theories of intelligence, disproving theoretical justifications for “missing components” arguments.